 2. CUSTOMERS are responsible for their country's Tariffs, taxes, duties, VAT and any delays or costs & fees imposed by government authorities outside the USA as a result of buying from PropBlur.com.
 I encourage you to pay whatever taxes and fees your country has imposed on your activities.

-With almost 200 different countries in this world, each with its own taxes and rules to regulate trade, there is no way for me to collect tax, duties, VAT and tariffs for each country and jurisdiction in the world.
-I have my hands full dealing with the rules INSIDE my USA!
-According to the U.S. Census, in 2012, there were 89,055 official government units** in the USA.
-Each one of these units may have some authority over my behavior, including to tax me.
-Land of the FREE.....
+With almost 200 different countries in this world, each with its own taxes and rules to regulate trade, it is impossible for me to collect tax, duties, VAT and tariffs for each country and jurisdiction in the world.
+I am busy dealing with the rules INSIDE USA!
+According to the 2012 U.S. Census, there were 89,055 official government units** in the USA.
+Each one of these units may have some authority over taxing those of us in the "land of the FREE"....

 **Official government units include federal, state, county, city, town, school district or special-purpose districts.

 3. Postal and Revenue Agent Inspections: I have mailed PropBlurs around the world for 18 years.
 Because PropBlurs are delicate and must be kept flat, I have had several bad experiences where postal, customs and revenue agents open packages with merchandise and ruin the contents.
 They appear to have no regard for the product or handling instructions; they just want revenue.
-So, I no longer mark packages as merchandise.
-I encourage you to cooperate with them in the unlikely event they contact you.
-Postal Rates for mailing a small envelope as Merchandise are very high vs.mailing as a simple First Class piece.
-So I mail as a simple Int'l.
+So, I do not mark packages as merchandise.
+Cooperate with authorities in the unlikely event they contact you.
+Postal Rates for mailing a small envelope as Merchandise are very high vs.mailing as a First Class piece.
+I mail as a simple Int'l.
 First Class Mail piece; mail comes to you faster and simply.